 The ISR Self-Rescue® program teaches skills necessary for a child to reach the steps, edge of the pool or shore.
 This process begins with teaching breath control and the skills to turn around in the water to secure the edge.
 Children learn correct swimming posture, movement through the water, the rollback-to-float sequence, as well as rotating to a face-down position to continue to swim.
 This 'swim-float-swim' sequence can be repeated until safety is reached.

-From Infant Swimming Resource, "During lessons, each ISR Student, regardless of age, learns to rollover and float.
+From Infant Swimming Resource, "During lessons, each ISR Student, regardless of age, learns to roll over and float.
 For infants, rolling over to float and maintaining that float is the focus for ISR lessons until around the time they begin to walk.
 This skill then integrates with the swim-float-swim sequence once a child is walking."

-Thank you for checking out my Water Safety Blog!
-Here you will find aquatic safety information, personal blog posts, recipes from my kitchen and swim savings for your family!
+Thank you for checking out my Blog!
+Here you will find ISR Self-Rescue® information, personal blog posts, and recipes from my kitchen!
 Make sure to join us on our Facebook, Instagram, Twitter and Pinterest sites as well.